philiphayesigt/ETL_Project_Grp8/README.md

 With two clean tables loaded into our database, we plan to define movies and books that share a title and pull the ratings for both mediums into one table.
 This allows analysis to be completed on the quality of books in relation to their film adaptation.

+Extracted Datasets as .csv from Kaggle
+Cleaned Excel Sheet
+Read in csv to Dataframes
+Cleaned and Transformed Dataframes
+Created sql tables
+Loaded dataframes into sql tables
+Created queries to be run in either pgAdmin or Jupyter Notebooks to use keywords to search all books or movies